 Penal Reform International (PRI) is an independent non-governmental organisation that develops and promotes fair, effective and proportionate responses to criminal justice problems worldwide.

 Our Head Office is in London.
 It leads and coordinates cross-regional programmes, international policy and advocacy activities, and is responsible for organisational and financial management.
-Our regional offices in the Middle East and North Africa, Central and Eastern Europe, Central Asia and the South Caucasus implement practical programmes and provide technical assistance at a national and regional level.
-We also work with partner organisations in East Africa and South Asia.
+Our regional offices in the Middle East and North Africa, Sub-Saharan Africa, Central Asia and the South Caucasus implement practical programmes and provide technical assistance at a national and regional level.
+We also work with partner organisations in other regions.